kekdaq/dogeparty-wallet/README.md

 - Supports the majority of Counterparty functionality
 - Fully-AJAX driven
 - Anonymous
-- Runs in the browser, with keys created in memory
+- Runs in the browser, with keys created in user's local memory

 Browser Support